Mole Beach: Infrastructure

 Compared to the more developed northern beaches of the island, Praia Mole has limited infrastructure with only a few bars along the shore.
 This contributes to its appeal as a more natural and less commercialized destination.

 One of the best-equipped lifeguard stations on the island, operated by the Santa Catarina Military Fire Brigade, is located here, due to the strong waves and a steep underwater slope found close to the shore.

 There are scarce accommodation options near the beach.
 An eco-hotel is located along the main road, while additional lodging can be found in the neighborhoods of Lagoa da Conceição and Barra da Lagoa.

 Surfing

+Mole Beach as seen from Mirante da Boa Vista.

 Praia Mole is considered one of the top surf spots in Brazil, drawing both local and international surfers.
 It has hosted major competitions, such as events from the ASP World Tour.

 LGBT Community

-Florianópolis is one of Brazil’s top gay-friendly destinations, often rivaling Rio de Janeiro in popularity.
+Florianópolis is one of Brazil's top gay-friendly destinations, often rivaling Rio de Janeiro in popularity.
 The Bar do Deca, located at the northern end of Praia Mole, is a well-known daytime meeting point for the LGBT community.

 The island hosts a 10-day gay carnival during the summer that attracts thousands of visitors annually.
-Since 2008, The Week International—one of the largest gay nightclubs in South America—has organized both Réveillon (New Year’s Eve) and gay carnival parties at the Praia Mole Hotel.
+Since 2008, The Week International—one of the largest gay nightclubs in South America—has organized both Réveillon (New Year's Eve) and gay carnival parties at the Praia Mole Hotel.